moul/doc.cloud.online.net/www/documentation/docs_public/contents/applications/owncloud.md

 ![Owncloud home](../../images/owncloud_home.png "Owncloud home")

-### Step 4 - Configure Owncloud with Cloud Storage
+### Step 4 - Configure Owncloud with Object Storage

 Before starting, click the "Storage" button in the Online Labs control panel.
 You will land on the Storage page.